YFeriel/genomics-hetcount-pipeline/README.md

   -v "$PWD:/work" \
   -w /work \
   hetcount:1.0 \
-  --root /work --out /work/docker_outputs --jobs 4 --report
+  --root /work --out /work/docker_outputs --jobs 4 --report```

+## Technical Test – Written Explanation

+The file `Technical_Test_Explanation.pdf` contains the written answer to the open question regarding optimization, benchmarking, and scaling of the pipeline to thousands of samples.